 The reality for many is that they cannot afford to follow the guidelines.
-Not just in terms of buying the materials, but also in terms of the opportunity costs of foregoing earned income by staying at home or restricting their movement.
+Not just in terms of buying the materials, but also in terms of the opportunity costs of foregoing earned income by staying at home or restricting their movement, with many respondents seeing this as an option only for the better off.
 One respondent in Lilongwe (Malawi) highlighted "We cannot afford to allocate a tablet of soap for only handwashing and the other options like, hand sanitizers are expensive".
-An older woman in Port Loko (Sierra Leone) described how, when faced with a choice, she would "prioritize her daily sustenance rather than buying a face mask".
+In September, a woman who lives in an IDP settlement in Somalia described how they faced challenges accessing water and "cannot afford to buy neither soap nor hand sanitizer".
+An older woman in Port Loko (Sierra Leone) explained how, when faced with a choice, she would "prioritize her daily sustenance rather than buying a face mask".
+A similar response was received in Bangladesh, where one respondent explained "Sometimes not everything can be complied with ...
+I have to work and provide food.
+If you don't work, the family will starve.
+When it comes to work, you have to mix with a lot of people".